Student Life & Services

 - Clarification letter from the licensed health care provider.

-- Request from the student to allow the Associate Vice President for Student Affairs (or designee), or licensed practitioner of LIM College Office of Counseling & Wellness Services, to contact the student’s health care provider to consult on the student’s health matter.
+- Request from the student to allow the Dean of Student Affairs (or designee), or licensed practitioner of LIM College Office of Counseling & Wellness Services, to contact the student’s health care provider to consult on the student’s health matter.

 - Request for additional information or diagnosis from another licensed health care provider.